Dear All,

 Dear Sherkhan,

-Attached is the Circular No 51/2020 dated 07-04-2020 of Karnataka Employers' Association (KEA).
-Though issued by KEA, the contents are very much applicable to the employers of all other states as well.
+Attached is the Circular No. 51/2020 dated 07-04-2020 from the Karnataka Employers' Association (KEA).
+Although issued by KEA, the contents are applicable to employers in all states.
 The contents are self-explanatory.

 Thanks,